prs513rosewood/MolecularDynamics/_lecture/chapter03.md

 <p class='noindent'></p>
 <h4 class='subsectionHead'><span class='titlemark'>3.2.1</span> <a id='x1-40003.2.1'></a>Dispersion forces</h4>
 <!--  l.
 57  -->
-<p class='noindent'>An important type of interatomic and intermolecular is the London dispersion force.
+<p class='noindent'>An important contribution to interatomic and intermolecular interactions is the London dispersion force.
 This interaction is attractive, and acts between all atoms even noble gases.
-Its lies in fluctuations of the atomic dipole moment.
+Its origin lies in fluctuations of the atomic dipole moment.
 (This is a quantum mechanical effect, but the simplest model would be an electron orbiting a nucleus with a rotating dipole moment.)
-This fluctuating dipole <span class='cmti-12'>indices</span> a dipole in a second atom and these interact.
-The interaction decays as \(r^{-6}\)
+This fluctuating dipole <span class='cmti-12'>induces</span> a dipole in a second atom and these interact.
+The
-at short distances.
+interaction decays as \(r^{-6}\) at short distances.
 London dispersion forces are one of the forces that are often subsumed under the term van-der-Waals interaction.</p>
 <!--  l.
 59  -->
 <p class='noindent'></p>
 <h4 class='subsectionHead'><span class='titlemark'>3.2.2</span> <a id='x1-50003.2.2'></a>Lennard-Jones potential</h4>